“I don’t think Brazil was ready for such an important event…the government put money into something that is not a priority for us.”

 “Of course, they brought some investments but it’s not what we really needed at the time.
 We lack education.
 We lack health programs.
 We lack safety and all of that is linked to social problems.”

-The city of Rio de Janeiro spend $12 billion on the Games and an investigation by the TCU found that 10 sports entities, including Brazil’s Olympic Committee, misused public funds.
+The city of Rio de Janeiro spent $12 billion on the Games and an investigation by the TCU found that 10 sports entities, including Brazil’s Olympic Committee, misused public funds.
 Former Rio governor Sergio Cabral revealed he paid a $2 million bribe to purchase votes in order to ensure that Rio would host the 2016 Games.
 He was sentenced to nearly 200 years in jail as part of an anti-corruption initiative called “Operation Car Wash.”

 Marcela Anunciação, a former resident of São Paulo, said the country is not addressing core societal problems.